 To backfill the holes for your fence posts, you can use a variety of materials.
 For clay-type soil, gravel is ideal, but won't work as well for backfill in loose or sandy soil.
 This is because it permits water drainage around the posts.

 To set posts in gravel, bury one-third of the post and surround it with 5 inches of gravel.
 Push the gravel down firmly around the post and add another 5 inches.

 Polymer backfills, such as Secure Set, are high-density polyurethane foams specifically designed to set posts without a need for concrete.
 When using this sort of material, you will not need gravel or other water drainage material.
 If you are in an area that experiences frost heave, you can use these products in combination with a post hole shaped like a bell to prevent seasonal shifting of your fence posts.

 To set posts in this sort of polymer backfill, dig a hole twice the size of your post's width.
-The depth of the hole should be at least a quarter of the length of the post.
+The depth of the hole should be at least a third of the length of the post.